The Choir at the End of Privacy

 I. The First Borrowed Memory

-Nia Sol had never seen one.
-She lived in the northern stack, three hundred meters above a port where the sea had learned to climb the streets twice a month.
-Fruit arrived in sealed crates with barcodes and carbon notes.
-Trees were objects in children's books, government restoration models, and elderly people's voices.
+She had never seen a lemon tree.
+She lived in the northern stack, three hundred meters above a port where the sea climbed the streets twice a month and went down again, leaving a tide line on the lobby glass the building no longer bothered to clean.
+Fruit came in sealed crates with barcodes and carbon notes.
+Trees were things in children's books, in government restoration models, in the voices of the very old.

 Then Nia stood barefoot in heat.

 The soil under her feet was cracked.
-Bees moved inside the white flowers with the grave concentration of workers who knew the world needed them.
-Her grandmother's young hands reached into the leaves.
-The fruit was cool, hard, almost glowing.
-When the rind broke beneath a thumbnail, the air filled with a clean bitterness so exact that Nia began to cry before she understood what she had been given.
+Bees moved in the white flowers with the grave concentration of workers who knew the world needed them.
+Young hands — her grandmother's hands, sixty years before Nia was born — reached up into the leaves, and the fruit was cool and hard and almost lit from within, and when a thumbnail split the rind the air went sharp with a clean bitterness so exact that Nia was crying before she understood what she had been handed.

 Nia could not answer.
 She still smelled the tree.
 She had never stood there.
 She remembered it.